This article is evidence-based, verified by Dr. Ahmed Zayed

 Why Go for Sensory Integration Therapy?

-One of the reasons why sensory play may be so effective for autistic children is that it usually doesn’t involve restrictions or guidelines on how a specific toy, shapeOpens in a new tab., and object should be used.
+One of the reasons why sensory play may be so effective for autistic children is that it usually doesn’t involve restrictions or guidelines on how a specific toy, shape, and object should be used.
 Autistic children will get to fully explore nature and experiment with a variety of different possibilities that come with those toys.

 Not only that but this way, they will become more comfortable with different sounds and textures, thus becoming less-stimuli reactive.
 By allowing your child to engage in playtime how they would like it, you will be stimulating their confidence and imagination, which can be of great value for developing social and communication skills.
 The whole idea of using sensory play tables is to give your child an opportunity to learning what they do and don’t like.